Mustafa Shokay: Emigration

-Traveling through the Kazakh steppe and the Caspian Sea, Mustafa Shokay manage to safely arrived in Baku, Azerbaijan, then Tbilisi, Georgia where he lived with his wife of two years, from spring 1919 till February 1921.
-Shokay moved to Turkey, because The Red Army led by Ordzhonikidze, defeated the Volunteer Army of General Denikin, captured the North Caucasus, then Azerbaijan, Armenia, and 16 February 1921 came to Tiflis.
+Traveling through the Kazakh steppe and the Caspian Sea, Mustafa Shokay managed to arrive safely in Baku, Azerbaijan, then Tbilisi, Georgia where he lived with his wife of two years, from spring 1919 till February 1921.
+Shokay then moved to Turkey, because the Red Army led by Sergo Ordzhonikidze, has defeated the Volunteer Army of General Denikin ans captured the North Caucasus, then Azerbaijan, Armenia, and on 16 February 1921 arrived Tiflis.
 The democratic Republic of Transcaucasia was overthrown by the Soviet Union.
 After the events in Transcaucasia Mustafa Shokay and his wife Maria Shokay emigrated to Istanbul, Turkey.
-Shokay in Istanbul wrote articles in English for “The Times” and for publications like “Şafak”, also for “Yeni Dünya”- “New World”.
-Then he found that Alexander Kerensky, who also emigrated to Paris from Russia.
-Kerensky helped Shokay to get a French visa and in the summer of 1921 Mustafa with Maria moved to Paris.
-He was writing articles for the newspaper of Kerensky “Days” and Milyukova's “Last News”.
-In 1923 Mustafa and Maria Shokay moved to Nozhan-Sur-Marn, spoke for the European public with the speech "The policy of Russia and Turkestan National Movement".
-The time during the exile it was the most darkness period for both of Mr. and Mss.
-Shokay.
-Mustafa Shokay was trying to write books, newspapers, magazines; held meeting with his speech for whole world to submit and to hear about the problems in Turkestan and Central Asia.
-These editions was published in Istanbul, Paris, Berlin, London, Warsaw, he published articles about Central Asia, theoretical studies, historical and political review.
-Mustafa Shokay created newspaper in Istanbul: Yash Turkistan in 1927 and it was existed till 1931.
-In 1929 he settled in Berlin edition of the magazine "Yash (Young) Turkestan" and became its editor in chief.
-The magazine last until the outbreak of World War II in 1939, was released 117 editions.
+Shokay in Istanbul wrote articles in English for “The Times” and for publications like “Şafak”, as well as for “Yeni Dünya”- “New World”.
+Then he found that Alexander Kerensky had also emigrated to Paris from Russia.
+Kerensky helped Shokay to get a French visa and in the summer of 1921 Mustafa and Maria moved to Paris, where he wrote articles for the newspaper of Kerensky “Days” and Milyukova's “Last News”.
+In 1923 Mustafa and Maria Shokay moved to Nogent-sur-Marne, where he spoke to the European public on "The policy of Russia and Turkestan National Movement".This period was a dark time for Mustafa and Maria Shokay.
+Mustafa Shokay was trying to write books, newspapers, magazines; held meetings and speech to make the world aware of the problems in Turkestan and Central Asia.
+These works were published in Istanbul, Paris, Berlin, London, Warsaw, and covered Central Asia, theoretical studies, history and politics.
+Mustafa Shokay created a newspaper in Istanbul: Yash Turkistan in 1927 which existed until 1931.
+In 1929 he settled in Berlin, where he became editor-in-chief of the local edition of the magazine "Yash (Young) Turkestan".
+The magazine lasted until the outbreak of World War II in 1939, releasing 117 editions.
 Mustafa Shokay spoke foreign languages such as English, French, Russian, German, Turkish, and Arabic.